GorillaWorrier980/pipelinev2.4/README.md

 | SHAP | Mean absolute importance scores sum to 1.0 (±0.01). |
 | ART | FGSM and PGD adversarial accuracies remain ≥ 0.70. |
 | RAGAS | Mean support score meets or exceeds 0.60. |

+### RAGAS scoring without an external LLM

+The bundled RAGAS script keeps the evaluation entirely offline.
+Instead of calling a hosted "LLM as a Judge" endpoint, it computes lexical support scores by checking whether each gold answer string appears in the retrieved context snippets.
+This deterministic heuristic mimics the spirit of a grounding check without network calls, which makes the demo safe to run in CI or air-gapped environments.
+Supplying a custom RAGAS configuration or model-backed judge is still possible—override the entry point with your own implementation if you need true LLM-based scoring.

 ## Continuous Integration